mellow65/Debian-11-Unifi/README.md

-# Debian-11-Unifi
+This is a copy of a raspberry pi unifi install script (probably a bad one).
+I went through and made it work for my situation only.
+I did a fresh install of Debion 11 headless.
+I figured with all the headaches I went through to figure this out, I could at least share it with someone.
+More so if in the future I needed to do it again.

-This mainly was made for if I needed to do it again in the future, but if someone can use it, more power to you!!
+If this works for you, awesome!!!